 Like K-Meleon, it is a fork of Mozilla Firefox, with substantial differences in user interface and behind the scenes.
 In terms of the former, Pale Moon is highly customizable.
 For the latter, the open-source web browser runs exclusively in single-process mode.

-This fact, in particular, is why it is one of the best browsers for Windows XP in 2021.
+This fact, in particular, is why it is one of the best browsers for Windows XP2.
 Because single process architecture consumes a lot less RAM, it is perfect for low spec laptops and desktops.
 Pale Moon requires just 256MB of space, the kind of resource efficiency needed for reliable browsing.

 As for features, the browser comes with its own exclusive add-ons.
 It has a substantial collection across multiple categories such as —